sophialuo/MultivariableCalculusConceptVisualizations/README.md

 # MultivariableCalculusConceptVisualizations

-#To access and run the visualizations, copy and paste the code into a Mathematica notebook file
+#To access and run the visualizations, copy and paste the code into a Mathematica notebook